advanced-security/github-sbom-toolkit/README.md

 Notes:

 - `--upload-sarif` requires `--sarif-dir` and `--match-malware`
-- A token with `security_events` (and appropriate repo/org scope) is required for uploads
+- A token with appropriate repo/org scope and access is required for uploads
 - The tool attempts to resolve the default branch commit SHA for each repo; if it cannot, that repo's upload is skipped
 - SARIF upload merges are handled by GitHub; repeated uploads for the same commit replace earlier results for the same tool